RedisLabs/redislabs-docs/content/platforms/pks/_index.md

 ## Step 5: Create a database

-In order to create your database, you will log in to the Redis Enterprise UI.
+In order to create your database, login to the Redis Enterprise UI.

 1. First, determine you administrator password.
 It is stored in an opaque k8s secret named after the REC name.
 In this example: